New Zealand Bitcoin Exchanges

 - Trading fees: 0.6% platform fee on the value of the transaction.
 Swyftx states that it offers high volume discounts.

 - Verification requirements: The steps from signup to trade are simple - first, users create an account (by entering their name and details).
-Then, Swyftx verifies your ID (via photo ID, phone number and email address) and, once done, asks for a deposit (made via bank transfer).
+Then, Swyftx verifies your ID (via photo ID, phone number and email address) and, once done, asks for a deposit (made via a debit card).
 Once the deposit has cleared, users can start trading.

 - Limits: Daily deposit limit up to NZ$50,000, no trading limits.